+(ii) Comply with any additional documentation/registration requirements from TDSPs; and

-(ii) Submit testing specifications through ERCOT’s Flight Testing application.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application.
+(iii) Submit testing specifications through ERCOT’s flight testing application.
+Trading Partners are required to document specific details of any manually-assisted processes as opposed to system generated processes in the comments section of the testing specification form on ERCOT’s flight testing application.

-(c) CRs Adding a DUNS + 4:
+(c) Before entering flight qualification, Existing CRs adding a DUNS + 4 shall:

-(i) An Existing CR testing a DUNS + 4 entity shall submit the appropriate registration form and application fee to ERCOT;
+(i) Submit the appropriate registration form, attestations, and application fee to ERCOT;

 (ii) If registering as a REP, apply for REP certification with the PUCT;

-(iii) Register for an upcoming flight using ERCOT’s Flight Testing application.
-Registration must be submitted by the Authorized Representative or the Backup Authorized Representative;
+(iii) Register for an upcoming flight using ERCOT’s flight testing application.
+Registration must be submitted by the AR or the BAR;

-(iv) Submit testing specifications through ERCOT’s Flight Testing application.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application.
+(iv) Comply with any additional documentation/registration requirements from TDSPs; and(v) Submit testing specifications through ERCOT’s flight testing application.
+Trading Partners are required to document specific details of any manually-assisted processes as opposed to system generated processes in the comments section of the testing specification form on ERCOT’s flight testing application.

-(d) New TDSP:
+(d) Before entering flight qualification, New TDSPs shall:

 (i) Apply for and receive a DUNS Number;

-(ii) Submit the appropriate registration form to ERCOT;
+(ii) Submit the appropriate registration form and attestations to ERCOT;

-(iii) Send an “Intent to Test” email to participate in the next test flight to RetailMarketTesting@ercot.com from the Authorized Representative or Backup Authorized Representative;
+(iii) Send an “Intent to Test” email to participate in the next test flight to FlightTesting@ercot.com from the AR or BAR;

-(iv) Submit testing specifications through ERCOT’s Flight Testing application.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application; and
+(iv) Submit testing specifications through ERCOT’s flight testing application.
+Trading Partners are required to document specific details of any manually-assisted processes as opposed to system generated processes in the comments section of the testing specification form on ERCOT’s flight testing application; and

-(v) Work with ERCOT Client Services on next steps to enter the Texas electric choice market.
+(v) Work with ERCOT Client Services on all next steps required to enter the Texas electric choice market.

-(e) Non-Opt-In Entity (NOIE):

-(i) NOIEs who plan to submit their usage to ERCOT via North American Energy Standards Board (NAESB) will be required to test in one of ERCOT’s test flights in order to do so;
+(e) Before entering flight qualification, Non-Opt-In Entities (NOIEs) who plan to submit their usage to ERCOT via NAESB shall:

-(ii) Send an “Intent to Test” email to participate in the next test flight to Testing@ercot.com from the Authorized Representative or Backup Authorized Representative; and
+(i) Send an “Intent to Test” email to FlightTesting@ercot.com from the AR or BAR;

-(iii) Submit testing specifications through ERCOT’s Flight Testing application.
-Trading partners are required to document specific details of any manually-assisted processes in the comments section of the testing specification form on ERCOT’s Flight Testing application.
+(ii) Submit testing specifications through ERCOT’s flight testing application.
+Trading Partners are required to document specific details of any manually-assisted processes as opposed to system generated processes in the comments section of the testing specification form on ERCOT’s flight testing application; and

+(iii) Test with ERCOT as provided by Section 19.9.7.6, NOIE Testing Requirements.

+(2) For the purposes of paragraph (1) above and as otherwise pertinent in this Section 19.9, the term “Existing” when used with respect to a Market Participant, TDSP or CR means that the party has successfully completed a previous flight test for the current TX SET version and has an active relationship with ERCOT.
+Conversely, the term “New,” for purposes of paragraph (1) above and as otherwise pertinent in this Section 19.9, when used with respect to a Market Participant, TDSP or CR means that the party has not successfully completed a previous flight test for the current TX SET version or has terminated their relationship with ERCOT.